 - Asset security (10%)

 - Software development security (11%)

-Those interested in obtaining the CISSP but who do not have the necessary experience can gain an associate designation by passing the exam.
+Those interested in obtaining the CISSP but who do not have the necessary experience can earn an associate designation by passing the exam.
 They then have up to six years to gain the experience for the certification.